 The Antiquary: John Aubrey’s Historical Scholarship.
 Oxford: Oxford University Press, 2016.

-Towards a Theoretical Model of the Epigraphic Landscape, in (Un)set in Stone: New Approaches to Epigraphy, ed.
+Towards a Theoretical Model of the Epigraphic Landscape, in Dynamic Epigraphy: New Approaches to Inscriptions, ed.
 Eleri Cousins.
-Forthcoming from Brill.
+Oxford: Oxbow, 2022.
+17-37.

 The Scottish Heresy: George Mackenzie’s Pelagian Biographies, in Antiquity and Enlightenment Culture: New Approaches and Perspectives, ed.
 Felicity Loughlin and Alexandre Johnston.
 Leiden: Brill, 2020.
 133-153.